domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ### Schema Filters

-Swashbuckle generates a Swagger-flavored [JSONSchema](https://swagger.io/specification/#schemaObject) for every parameter, response and property type that's exposed by your endpoints.
+Swashbuckle.AspnetCore generates an OpenAPI-flavored [JSONSchema](https://swagger.io/specification/#schema-object) for every parameter, response and property type that's exposed by your endpoints.
 Once generated, it passes the schema and type through the list of configured
 Schema Filters.